knative/docs/docs/serving/samples/tag-header-based-routing/README.md

 With this configuration, users should be able to send requests directly to the first Revision with the URL of Knative Service plus the header "Knative-Serving-Tag: rev1".

-The Knative Service are configured to route 100% traffic to the second Revision, which means if users do not provide "Knative-Serving-Tag" or provide an incorrect value for "Knative-Serving-Tag", the requests will be routed to the second Revision.
+The Knative Service is configured to route 100% traffic to the second Revision, which means if users do not provide "Knative-Serving-Tag" or provide an incorrect value for "Knative-Serving-Tag", the requests will be routed to the second Revision.